 The van must reverse into a tight spot and may need a second reposition mid-load.
 School-run traffic compresses the usable window.
 Extra care with dismantling larger pieces and constrained parking increases the hours required.

-Access requires a booked loading bay slot and use of a goods lift shared with other tenants.
-If the slot ends before loading is complete, the van may need to move and return, or items are staged internally.
-Waiting for the lift and corridor distances add handling time, pushing the overall schedule.
+Access requires a booked loading-bay slot and use of a goods lift shared with other tenants.
+If the slot ends before unloading is complete, the van may need to move and return, or items are staged internally.
+Waiting for the lift and corridor distances add handling time, pushing up the total.

-Leicester’s neighbourhoods vary: denser terraces can mean permit bays and tight turns, while suburban streets may offer driveways but longer internal walks from garages or outbuildings.
-For local context, explore nearby areas below.
+Leicester’s neighbourhoods vary: denser terraces can mean permit bays and tight turns, while suburban streets may offer driveways but longer internal walks from garages or side access.
+Local context changes the labour time far more than distance alone.

 Straight answers to common questions about how time, access and layout shape moving costs in Leicester.